aklump/drupal_loft_faq/README.txt

 CONFIGURATION:
-* Add the NID of the page you want to use as your FAQ via the admin ui
+* Add the NID of the page you want to use as your FAQ
 * Add a link to that page to the appropriate menu
-* Create some FAQ nodes
+* Create some FAQ entities
 * CSS style as needed

 USAGE:
-* When the designated page is loaded, the FAQ index and teaser list will be appended to the designated node in page view.
+* When the designated page is loaded, the FAQ index and view will be appended to the page.

 --------------------------------------------------------